This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 Along with vision and hearing problems, some children with cerebral palsy may have intellectual disabilities that will make the process of toilet training extremely challenging.
 Yet, with patience and an understanding of how your child learns, you can still be successful.

 Potty training children with intellectual disabilities may take months to a year or more.
-The process can be easier if you make sure to keep instructions as simple as possible.
+The process can be easier if you keep instructions as simple as possible.

-For example, instead of explaining how the child’s diaper got wet, you can simply point to the diaper and say “wet,” while keeping a blank expression.
+For example, instead of explaining how the child’s diaper got wet, you can simply point to the diaper and say “wet” while keeping a neutral expression.
 Once you change your child, say the word “dry” with a reassuring smile.
 Again, the process may take longer than you’d like, but eventually, your child will associate a dry diaper with a positive outcome.

 Remember to consult your primary health care provider if you have any questions, and consider getting additional assistance if you feel too overwhelmed.